dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “Yes, and I can always find time for… a young up-and-coming star of our city.
 Why don’t you come by tomorrow morning and we’ll talk about whatever you need.
 My door is always open.”

-Snyder put a hand to his forehead in hopes of faking an illness the next morning.
+Snyder put a hand to his forehead in preparation to fake an illness.

 “Well, Mr. Snyder, I really don’t want to be sent away by your secretary again.
 I’d like to talk to you now.
 Linda Groupon was an outstanding, decorated officer who served the Seahaven Island Police Department for twelve years.
 She was unfairly blamed for my mistakes and I think she should-- No, I insist that she be reinstated and… and absolved of all wrong-doing.
 I’ll do whatever it takes.
 I’ll do more community service.
 I’ll stop helping the police department if you want.
 Anything!
 I mean… I-- I won’t let this matter settle, sir.”